About Miniature Aussiedoodle

 The Miniature Aussidoodle is considered an extremely bright dog.

 The Miniature Aussiedoodle is known by many other names including Toy Aussiedoodle, Miniature Aussie-Poo, Mini Aussie-Poo, Toy Aussie-Poo, Mini Aussiedoodle and Toy Aussiepoo.
 Because of his Designer Dog status he is not recognized by the American Kennel Club (AKC) but is by the Canine Hybrid Club (ACHC) and the International Designer Canine Registry (IDCR).
+Such partial recognition status is sadly common for most newer designer dog breeds, simply because they are a mix of two purebred dogs, and as such they do not fit into the strict rules and standards of the official kennel clubs.

 Miniature Aussiedoodle puppies are smart little guys who can begin training in obedience and socialization at an early age.
 With potential joint issues later in life, ensure exercise of your puppy is moderated to ensure you don’t over-exert his tiny bones.
 Any agility activity or training should not begin before 1 year of age.
 Give him time to grow before getting too ambitious in your training.
 You’ll be surprised at just how intelligent these cute puppies can be!
 Thanks to the positive traits of the Australian Shepherd Dog as its parent breed, and their great intelligence and the ability to skillfully herd sheep, the Aussiedoodle will be equally smart!.
 From simple tricks to good obedience and learning capabilities, these little pups will soak it all up!